Education in Alabama: Colleges and universities

-Harrison Plaza at the University of North Alabama in Florence.
-The school was chartered as LaGrange College by the Alabama Legislature in 1830.

 Alabama's programs of higher education include fourteen four-year public universities, numerous two-year community colleges, and 17 private, undergraduate and graduate universities.
 Public, post-secondary education in Alabama is overseen by the Alabama Commission on Higher Education.
 Colleges and universities in Alabama offer degree programs from two-year associate degrees to 16 doctoral level programs.

 Accreditation of academic programs is through the Southern Association of Schools and Colleges as well as a plethora of subject focused national and international accreditation agencies.

 Charter schools

 Alabama has only two charter schools: University Charter School in Livingston, and Legacy Prep in Birmingham.